ns-rse/git-collaboration/episodes/further_resources.md

 ## How can I keep on learning more about Git?

-Practise makes perfect, or so the saying goes, but in the case of computing its quite true, if you don't practise using the tools or writing code you will not improve.
+Practise makes perfect, or so the saying goes, but in the case of computing its true, if you don't practise using the tools or writing code you will not improve.
+Whilst you might not reach perfection you will become more proficient.

 ## What material would you recommend?